Last Updated on

 Cleaning is taught in school and is a serious part of Japanese culture.
 Students and children clean their own school!

 I have to say on my travels to Japan I thought it was one of the top 3 cleanest countries I have been to.
-There is even neighbourhood (volunteer but mostly compulsory) clean-ups.
+So this fact about Japan doesn’t surprise me at all.
+There are even neighbourhood (volunteer but mostly compulsory) clean-ups.
 People are always expected to keep their private houses and their workplace clean!

 There’s your big list of interesting facts about Japan.

-Tell me below which one you find the most interesting!
+Tell me below which of these Japan facts you find the most interesting!

 Other articles you will love: